CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/units/d3_4/index.md

 ## Challenge 3

 Now, turn your attention to the D3 code.
 Add code to your solution to 2.b to implement this new visual feature to represent the _energy_ attribute of each data point.
 Submit a screenshot like below to show that you got it.
+Submit the D3 code too.

 ![3-screenshot](3-screenshot.png)